-- 155 at any wavelength can be computed from Mie theory using the underlying particle size distribution, particle composition through index of refraction, and shape of the distribution.
-Stratospheric aerosols are primarily sub-micron spherical liquid droplets that are typically composed of sulfuric acid and water (Rosen, 1971)0pt.
-Particle composition is estimated following Steele and Hamill (1981) 0ptwith index of refraction from Palmer and Williams (1975)0pt.
-Particle size dependence of extinction efficiency at SAGE III/ISS channels is shown in Figure ??.
-Further, Figure ??b shows extinction ratios computed from - 160 extinction efficiency kernels at cloud mixtures.
-This is possible because the 525 and 1020 as well as 756 nm extinction efficiency kernels ($Q{(\lambda,r)}$, where Q is extinction efficiency, λ is the wavelength, and r is the radii) and resulting extinction coefficients show significant variations across particle sizes normally observed in the stratosphere.
-Extinction ratio was computed theoretically from aerosol extinction efficiency using Mie theory (assuming a lognormal distribution and 1544 nm that provide information on how extinction ratios are related to particle size.
-The extinction ratio between 525 and 75% sulfuric acid - 165 composition (Rosen, 1971; Steele and Hamill, 1981; Palmer and Williams, 1975)0pt).
-Figure 3a shows the extinction efficiency for SAGE II and III aerosol channels with the ratios of 521 to 1020 nm becomes unity as particle size approaches and 756 to 1544 nm shown in Figure 3b.
-The variations with particle radius in Figure 3b show that at larger particle sizes, the dependence on radius becomes invariant so that above a particle size of about 0.5 m, suggesting that it becomes difficult to distinguish aerosol from cloud as the average particle size gets to 0.5 m, which typically occurs following large volcanic eruptions.
+Several previous studies (e.g. Thomason et al., 2008; Thomason and Vernier, 2013) have provided in depth analyses of multi-wavelength stratospheric aerosol extinction coefficients from SAGE II and how extinction ratios relate to the particle sizes on the basis of Mie theory.
+Theoretically, aerosol extinction efficiency at any wavelength can be computed from Mie theory using the underlying particle size distribution, particle composition through index of refraction, and shape of the distribution.
+Stratospheric aerosols are primarily sub-micron spherical liquid droplets that are typically composed of sulfuric acid and water (Rosen, 1971).
+Particle composition is estimated following Steele and Hamill (1981) with index of refraction from Palmer and Williams (1975).
+Particle size dependence of extinction efficiency at SAGE III/ISS channels is shown in Figure 2.
+Further, Figure 2b shows extinction ratios computed from extinction efficiency kernels at 525 and 1020 as well as 756 and 1544 nm that provide information on how extinction ratios are related to particle size.
+The extinction ratio between 525 and 1020 nm becomes unity as particle size approaches 0.5 μm, suggesting that it becomes difficult to distinguish aerosol from cloud as the average particle size gets to 0.5 μm, which typically occurs following large volcanic eruptions.

-170 3.2 TV13 Method
+2.1 TV13 Method

 In this section, we briefly discuss the method employed by TV13, as well as any specific differences between their method and ours.
-TV13 demonstrated how multi-wavelength measurements can be used to separate aerosol and aerosol/cloud mixture during the stratospheric background period from 1999 through 2005.
-The approach used by TV13 was based on the um, all particles have essentially the same 525:1020 nm aerosol extinction ratio.
-For their approach, as a first step, a distinction

-- 175 between primary aerosol and enhanced aerosol was made for the data with extinction ratios larger than 2 in order to avoid any possible cloud contamination (smaller extinction ratios with larger extinction coefficients represent larger particles such as clouds).
+TV13 demonstrated how mutli-wavelength measurements can be used to separate aerosol and aerosol/cloud mixture during the stratospheric background period from 1999 through 2005.
+The approach used by TV13 was based on the 525:1020 nm aerosol extinction ratio.
+For their approach, as a first step, a distinction between primary aerosol and enhanced aerosol was made for the data with extinction ratios larger than 2 in order to avoid any possible cloud contamination (smaller extinction ratios with larger extinction coefficients represent larger particles such as clouds).
 A probability density function of extinction and a median absolute deviation statistic were used to distinguish between the primary aerosol centroid and enhanced aerosol.
-The separation between primary aerosol and enhanced aerosol (k_0) is computed using median absolute deviation statistics, which is defined as $k_0 = k_a + 3.0$ MAD, where k_a is the median extinction - 180 coefficient of the distribution and MAD is the median absolute deviation.
-TV13 also noted that in the UTLS region, 95% of the data points with extinction ratios greater than 2 lie below the cutoff value k_0 .
+The separation between primary aerosol and enhanced aerosol ( $k_0$ ) is computed using median absolute deviation statistics, which is defined as $k_0 = k_a + 3.0MAD$ , where $k_a$ is the median extinction coefficient of the distribution and MAD is the median absolute deviation.
+TV13 also noted that in the UTLS region, 95% of the data points with extinction ratios greater than 2 lie below the cutoff value $k_0$ .
 For SAGE measurements, we interpret our data as mixtures of aerosol/cloud because the long path lengths through the atmosphere characteristic of SAGE-like observations see a combination of aerosol and cloud the expected outcome rather than a purely 'cloud' observation.
-TV13 used an empirical model based on aerosol centroid an artificial cloud centroid with extinction ratio of Under most circumstances, particles of this - 185 size, or extinction ratios close to 1and an extinction coefficient of 10-1 km-1.
+TV13 used an empirical model based on aerosol centroid an artificial cloud centroid with extinction ratio of 1 and an extinction coefficient of 10-1 km-1.
 The aerosol centroid co-ordinates are computed using the median of the distribution.
 Here, we reproduce this method with specific changes as we compare TV13 method with the new method in the following section.